9 Tips For Giving Designers Better Feedback

 6. DON'T TRY TO CREATE YOUR OWN DESIGNS, PLEASE

 If you're having trouble communicating what you want, a quick thumbnail sketch could definitely help me understand your vision.
+You don’t have to be an artist to get your point across that way, either.

 Now I have a much better idea of how to create an effective design for your audience.